On the separation of Hall and Ohmic nonlinear responses: Introduction

-does not change the physically observable current of \eq{j2nd}.
-We will refer to this type of freedom in defining nonlinear conductivities as a ``gauge freedom,'' and to the unique choice that satisfies $\sigma_\abc=\sigma_\acb$ as the ``symmetric gauge.''
-In the language of nonlinear optics, the symmetric gauge is the one where the nonlinear conductivity tensor has intrinsic permutation symmetry~\cite{boyd-book03}.
+does not change the physically observable current.
+We will refer to this freedom in defining nonlinear conductivities as a ``gauge freedom,'' and to the unique choice that satisfies $\sigma_\abc=\sigma_\acb$ as the ``symmetric gauge.''
+Thus, the symmetric gauge is the one where the conductivity tensor has intrinsic permutation symmetry~\cite{boyd-book03}.